 Border Timbers concerned a claim brought against the Republic of Zimbabwe for various BIT violations.
-The principal violations alleged concerned the usual strands of protection customarily offered in BITs: unlawful expropriation, failure to accord fair and equitable treatment, subjecting the investment to unreasonable, arbitrary, and discriminatory measures, and failing to accord full protection and security to the investor and its investment.
+The principal violations alleged engaged the usual strands of protection customarily offered in BITs: unlawful expropriation, failure to accord fair and equitable treatment, subjecting the investment to unreasonable, arbitrary, and discriminatory measures, and failing to accord full protection and security to the investor and its investment.

 The facts of the underlying dispute were as follows.
-From 1992, the Zimbabwean government developed a land acquisition programme, which aimed to compulsorily acquire rural land necessary for agricultural settlement purposes, and to settle indigenous Zimbabweans on those lands 70 The law required the payment of fair compensation to the owners of the land.
+In 1992, the Zimbabwean government developed a land acquisition programme, which aimed to compulsorily acquire rural land necessary for agricultural settlement purposes and to settle indigenous Zimbabweans on those lands.68 The law required the payment of fair compensation to the owners of the land.
 Most landowners challenged the compulsory purchases of their property and refused to sell on the basis that the price offered was not reflective of the real value of the property.
 The push-back from the landowners de-accelerated the pace of the land reforms.

-In 2000, and in part due to the slow pace of the land reform programme, the Zimbabwean government sought to amend the Constitution to permit acquisitions of land without payment of any compensation.
+In 2000, and in part due to the slow pace of the land reform programme, the Zimbabwean government sought to amend the Constitution to permit the acquisitions of land without payment of any compensation.
 The proposal was (unsurprisingly) rejected at a referendum.
-Following the referendum defeat, things spiralled out of control and the frustrated local (black) population began forcibly invading land belonging to "white settlers".
-The investors claimed that the Zimbabwean government, operating through its security forces, encouraged and supported such illegal take-overs of property and/or failed to provide adequate security for their investments.
-There was cogent evidence that court orders declaring the invasions unlawful and requiring the police to put an
+Following the referendum defeat, things spiralled out of control and the frustrated local (black) population began forcibly invading land belonging to 'white settlers'.
+The investors claimed that the Zimbabwean government, operating through its security forces, encouraged and supported such illegal takeovers of property and/or failed to provide adequate security for their investments.
+There was cogent evidence that court orders declaring the invasions unlawful and requiring the police to put an end to the situation were wilfully ignored by, inter alia, the police.
+These failures resulted in ICSID70 (and other) investment claims being commenced against Zimbabwe.